guieltorres/newsletter-signup/README.md

 # newsletter-signup

-This project is a single page application (SPA) that allows users to sign up for a newsletter by providing their name, last name, and email.
+This project allows users to sign up for a newsletter by providing their name, last name, and email.
 The information is then sent to Mailchimp via API.

 ## Technologies Used